-While your shoulder is a marvel of mobility allowing wide range of motion, its flexibility makes it susceptible to injury in the form of instability or dislocation.
-A sports injury, car accident or even a stumble can dislodge the shoulder joint, causing pain and generally keeping you from getting on with your day.
-Sometimes the shoulder has to be "popped" in the emergency room.
-As a sports medicine-trained orthopaedic surgeon, Dr. Samuel Park at Specialty Orthopaedics in Illinois has seen hundreds of dislocations and knows how to fast track your recovery process.
+While your shoulder is a marvel of mobility allowing a wide range of motion, its flexibility makes it susceptible to injury in the form of instability or dislocation.
+A sports injury, car accident, or even a stumble can dislodge the shoulder joint, causing pain and generally keeping you from getting on with your day.
+Sometimes the shoulder has to be “popped” in the emergency room.
+As a sports medicine-trained orthopedic surgeon, Dr. Samuel Park at Specialty Orthopaedics in Illinois has seen hundreds of dislocations and knows how to fast track your recovery process.
 If you think you’ve dislocated your shoulder and need help, call the Hinsdale office to schedule an appointment or book your consultation online.

 A first-time dislocation usually takes a considerable amount of force.
 The most common causes of shoulder dislocation include:

 Any sport that features high-impact play, such as football, soccer, or hockey can easily lead to shoulder dislocations.

 Landing incorrectly during a fall can wrench the shoulder joint out of its socket.
 While sports that involve falls can cause the injury, even tripping and falling can result in dislocation.

 Incidents such as car accidents can lead to a shoulder dislocation, depending on the nature of the accident.

 How are shoulder dislocations treated?

 In most cases, Dr. Park can manipulate your arm back into the socket in a procedure called “closed reduction.”
 If your arm is unusually swollen or painful, he may provide some pain relievers before treatment.